whennemuth/ett/README.md

    *NOTE: The synth command will create a .json file, but will also output yaml to stdout.
 The command above redirects that output to a yaml file alongside the json file.*

 6. [OPTIONAL] Debug synthesis with breakpoints:
-   If developing in vscode, add the following debug cofiguration to the `${workspaceFolder}/.vscode/launch.json` file:
+   If developing in vscode, add the following debug configuration to the `${workspaceFolder}/.vscode/launch.json` file:

    ```
    {